- Environmental Targets

 Thorough waste sorting and recycling

-At Dew Hankyu Yamada and HEP Five, cardboard, paper, cans, glass bottles, and plastic bottles are sorted and recycling is conducted thoroughly.
+At Dew Hankyu Yamada and HEP Five, recycling is conducted thoroughly by sorting cardboard, paper, cans, glass bottles, and plastic bottles.

-Acquisition of "Green Star" Rating in GRESB Real Estate Assessment
+Acquisition of “4 Star” and "Green Star" Rating in GRESB Real Estate Assessment

 Acquisition of DBJ Green Building Certification